I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia-ksproperty_crossbar_pininfo_s.md

 ## Members

+`Property`

+Specifies an initialized <a href="https://msdn.microsoft.com/library/windows/hardware/ff564262">KSPROPERTY</a> structure that describes the property set, property ID, and request type.

 `Direction`

 Specifies the minidriver-provided direction of data flow for the pin specified in <b>Index</b>.
 This value can be either <b>KSPIN_DATAFLOW_IN</b> or KSPIN_DATAFLOW_OUT.